 First, let’s take the pressure off.
 Your body does not stop functioning because you didn’t do the right incantations.

 Over the years, I’ve seen pianists plop down and play compellingly from the very first note.
-At the same time, however, it is unreasonable to expect your body to perform at its peak without preparation.
+At the same time, however, it is unreasonable to expect your body to perform at its peak without preparation or exercise.
 This is true of any physical activity.
 Track athletes do not tie their shoes and then run a marathon.
 Gymnasts do not skip stretching and then launch into their floor routine.
 If it’s peak performance you’re after, your body will need to work up to it.

 1. Make sure your core is warm.